Are we seeing a new direction in weeds?

 Weeds in borders

 So are we seeing a trend towards weeds in borders?
 Feel free to tell me that all the best gardeners have always left their favourite weeds in situ.

 It always gave me a pang to pull out the tall purple spires of toadflax scattered through my garden.

-But when I visited Jack and Carolyn Wahlberg’s garden (Garden 36 in Faversham Open Gardens & Garden Market Day), I was impressed that Carolyn just lets the purple toadflax roam around the garden.
+But when I visited Jack and Carolyn Wahlberg’s garden, I was impressed that Carolyn just lets the purple toadflax roam around the garden.

 I went home and photographed mine.
 I’m delighted to think it can stay.

 Centranthus ruber or red valerian